Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 ### Mod-absorbing One-Shot Layers

 Imagine you have a navigation layer.
 Regularly, you use this layer while holding `GUI` for window‑management, which can be cumbersome.
+If you add `OSL_STEROIDS_ABSORB_MODS` to your `config.h`, an ongoing modifier when triggering a One-Shot Layer on Steroids will be applied for the entire duration of the one-shot effect.

 ## Further customization
 is_oneshot_on_steroids_custom_behaviour